jronallo/iiif-image-server-node/readme.md

 Once everything is installed you can visit: <http://localhost:8088/viewer/trumpler14>

+If you use the "public" image cache one trick you can use is to make the public directory a symlink to where your cache lives to allow it to be persistent across deploys.

 ## Logging

 Currently everything is logged to ./log/iiif.log with [Bunyan](https://github.com/trentm/node-bunyan).
 Bunyan logs as JSON and comes with a command line tool to sort through log files and make them pretty for inspection.